RobbieFernandez/logue-effects/README.md

 I only own a Nu:Tekt NTS-1 so that is the only synth that is guaranteed to work, but in theory they should work for the Minilogue XD, Prologue and the NTS-1.

 ## Effect List
-1. *Crusher*: This is a bitcrush effect for the modfx section
+1. *Crusher*: Bitcrush effect for the modfx section
+2. *Ring-Sine* Sine wave ring mod effect for the modfx section

 ## Building The Effects (linux/NTS-1)
 1. Clone this repository: